wPlachno/woodchipper-templates/file_for_testing.md

 > A control file is a file that includes tokens for controlling the Woodchipper Templating system.
 > Tokens can be inserted anywhere in a file.
 They take the shape of "\@\{file_path|[library/replacement text.md|replacement_text]}{\{file_text}\}" without any of the \ characters.
 >
-- The test 4 description in `file_for_testing.md` should read:
+- The test 4 description on line 98 in `file_for_testing.md` should read:
 >This test should extract the text of [control file.md|control file] to its rightful place as a separate file in the working directory.

 ### Test 5: Different-Directory Extraction
-This is line 119
+This is line 126
 For this test, we will be extracting the [library/replacement text.md|@{library/replacement text.md|replacement text}{{
 Text that replaces the token when using the Woodchipper Templating script.
 }}] file to `library/replacement text.md`.